 Eclairs are best eaten the day they are made, but I do love that they can be fully assembled a day ahead.

-Tools for Making Eclairs:
+Tools for Making Eclairs

-Pro Tips for Making Pastry Cream:
+Tips for Making Pastry Cream

 Pastry cream relies on corn starch and egg yolks to thicken and the end result is incredibly smooth – like a decadent vanilla pudding.
 Mixing the softened butter is the secret to the amazing texture – don’t skip it!